TheRealKasumi/NikoLight/documentation/build.md

 Let's start with some general knowledge about the hardware.
 I know this might be boring, but I also have to cover people who want to know more about it.

-At first the TesLight controller is based on an ESP32 microcontroller board, which is placed on a custom PCB.
+At first the NikoLight controller is based on an ESP32 microcontroller board, which is placed on a custom PCB.
 The ESP32 contains two Tensilica-LX6 cores, running at 80MHz or 240MHz.
 They come with 512kB of SRAM and 4MB of flash memory.
 Also, they have onboard WiFi (802.11bgn) as well as Bluetooth (classic and LE).
 Hardware support for SPI, I2C, CAN, UART, etc. could be used in the future.
 Generally the board operates at the 3.3V level.
-It has a voltage regulator which will provide the 3.3V from the 5V, provided by the TesLight PCB.
+It has a voltage regulator which will provide the 3.3V from the 5V, provided by the NikoLight PCB.
 If you plan to do your own customisations please keep in mind that all IO pins can only handle 3.3V and a very limited current in the range of a few milliamps.

-The TesLight PCB contains a few active and passive components.
+The NikoLight PCB contains a few active and passive components.
 First of all, there is voltage regulator, providing stable 5V to the LEDs and the ESP32 board.
 To be more precise, there now are two channels that can provide a max of 3A per channel or 6A in total.
 There is no force to build both channels.